leta199/Rejection-Sampling/README.md

 **Failed Exponential Distribution**
 Initially, I wanted to use an exponential distribution however I soon ran into a few problems.
 For this  proposal distribution, I seleced an exponential distribution with lambda = 1.
+Review the Mathematics note here:

 `proposal_pdf(x)`